BennyEisner/CLINE-SETUP/README.md

 ---

+## Testing the Git Workflow

+To ensure that Cline's Git operations are configured correctly, you can perform a simple test:

+1.  **Ask Cline to make a small, safe change**: For example, ask it to add a test section to this `README.md` file.
+2.  **Prompt a commit**: After the change is made, ask Cline: **"Now, please save this change by following the commit workflow."**
+3.  **Verify the result**: Cline should create a new branch (e.g., `cline/update-readme-for-test`), commit the change, and report the branch name back to you.
+You can then verify the new branch and the commit in your Git history.

+---

 ## Troubleshooting

 If the setup script fails, check its permissions (`chmod +x Cline-Setup/scripts/setup-project.sh`) and run it again.
 If issues persist, you can manually create the directories and copy the files from the cloned repository.